workerholic/workerholic.github.io/_includes/story.md

 # Introduction

-Why use a Background Job Processor (BJP)?
+We started by acquiring a deeper understanding about **why** would one use a **Background Job Processor** (BJP)?

-Let's look at a simple example of a user, identified as the `Client`, registering on a web site `awesome-website.com`.
+To this effect we decided to illustrate the basic use of a BJP with an **example**:  a user, identified as the `Client`, wants to register on a web site `awesome-website.com`.
 When users register on `awesome-website.com` they receive an email in order for them to verify their email address.
-What does this mean on the Web Server side?
+What does this mean on the `Web Server` side?<br>
-In the case of `awesome-website.com`, sending an email requires to send an HTTP request to an Email Service Provider (ESP) and wait for a response, depending on the latency of the ESP and the geographical distance between the Web Server and the ESP's server this could take from 2ms to 500ms or more.
+In the case of `awesome-website.com`, sending an email requires to send an HTTP request to an Email Service Provider (ESP) and **wait for a response**, depending on the latency of the ESP and the geographical distance between the `Web Server` and the ESP's server this could take from 2ms to 500ms or more.
 Let's assume the worst and consider each trip over the wire to the ESP takes 500ms.
 This means that if the Web Server's usual response time for this kind of HTTP request is 150ms then it will take 650ms total to send a response back to the client.

+{: .center}
 ![Request-Response](/img/popular_features_example_1.png){:width="400"}

-650 ms could be considered a slow response time, but it is not unacceptable.
+650 ms could be considered a **slow response time**, but it is not unacceptable.
 What happens if the ESP sees its latency increase by a 5 seconds because of a network error or a an unexpected spike in traffic?
-The client would have to wait 5,650ms in order to receive a response.
-How can we do better?
-Does the user really need to receive a response a be able to interact with the rest of the website only once the email has been correctly sent?
-The answer is no, which means that we could send the email asynchronously and, in the meantime, let the user interact with the website, maybe even send another HTTP request to view a different page.
+The client would have to **wait 5.65 seconds** in order to receive a response. **How can we do better?** Does the user really need to receive a response a be able to interact with the rest of the website only once the email has been correctly sent?
+The answer is no, which means we could send the email asynchronously and, in the meantime, let the user interact with the website, maybe even send another HTTP request to view a different page.
 This is where a **Background Job Processor** comes in.
-Its sole purpose is to be delegated some jobs/work so it can be performed asynchronously and unburden the web server from *blocking* work.
+Its sole purpose is to be delegated some jobs/work so it can be **performed asynchronously** and unburden the web server from **blocking work**.

+{: .center}
 ![Example BJP](/img/popular_features_example_2.png){:width="500"}

-# Background Job Feature Overview
+# Background Job Features Overview

-Before we get into how to build a Background Job Processor, let's take a quick run at the features a BJP needs to have, based on research done on other popular BJPs:
+Before we get into how we built a Background Job Processor, let's take a quick run at the features a BJP needs to have, based on our research about other popular BJPs:

 **Core Features:**